-Following the recommendation of the audit committee, we were appointed by the Board of Directors on 6 January 2020 to audit the financial statements for the year ended 29 February 2020 and subsequent financial periods.
-The period of total uninterrupted engagement including retenders and reappointments is 2 years, covering the years ending 28 February 2021.
-We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-The non-audit services prohibited by that standard were not provided to the Company.
+Following the recommendation of the audit committee, we were appointed by the board of directors on 6 January 2020 to audit the financial statements for the year ended 29 February 2020 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is 3 years, covering the years ended 29 February 2020 to 28 February 2022.
+We remain independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+The non-audit services prohibited by that standard were not provided to the company.